weflex/pancake-agent/README.md

-# Pancake Agent
+# pancake-agent

 [![NPM version][npm-image]][npm-url]
 [![Build status][travis-image]][travis-url]
 [![Dependency Status][david-image]][david-url]
 [![Downloads][downloads-image]][downloads-url]

+## Overview

-The agent library to execute Pancake Target Code, current implementation is copied from [strongloop/loopback].
+pancake-agent is an agent library to execute the PTC(Pancake Target Code), which is based on [strongloop/loopback].

+_Pancake_ is a tool to generate PTC(Pancake Target Code) which can be executed by pancake-agent and exposes a loopback-compatible API.

+_PTC_ is an abbreviation of Pancake Target Code, which is the JSON files collection of an embedable DSL that expresses models what user defined in pancake documents.

 ## Installation